Acacia craspedocarpa: Description

 Acacia craspedocarpa is an erect, rounded or cone-shaped shrub that typically grows to 1–4 m high and about the same width, but occasionally a tree to 8 m.
 It has sticky, dark brown to black branchlets with resinous ribs at the extremities.
 The phyllodes are elliptic to oblong or egg-shaped, occasionally almost round, 15–30 mm long and 7–13 mm wide with one to three main veins.
 The flowers are yellow and borne in a spike 7–20 mm long in axils on a peduncle mostly 6–15 mm long.
 Flowering occurs from March to September, and the pods are stalkless, thickly leathery to more or less woody, 40–60 mm long and 15–30 mm wide, yellowish to light brown, including a prominent wing 1.5–4 mm wide.
 The seeds are more or less round, 8.5–10.5 mm long and 7–9 mm wide with a small, cup-shaped cream-coloured or pale yellow aril on the end.
 The seed pods resemble those of the hop plant.

 Taxonomy

-Acacia craspedocarpa was first formally described in 1887 by Ferdinand von Mueller in the The Chemist and Druggist of Australasia.
+Acacia craspedocarpa was first formally described in 1887 by Ferdinand von Mueller in The Chemist and Druggist of Australasia.
 The specific epithet (craspedocarpa) means 'edge-fruited', referring to the broad, marginal wing of the pods.